dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 **The QR Decomposition**
 Gram-Schmidt is often computed to find an orthonormal basis for, say, the range of some matrix $A$.
 With a small modification to this algorithm, we can write $A = QR$ where $R$ is upper triangular and $Q$ has orthogonal columns.

 Why is this useful?
 One reason is that this also allows for a particularly simple expression of least-squares solutions.
-If $A=QR$
+If $A=QR$, then a bit of algebraic manipulation shows that $